alidcastano/alidcastano-jekyll/_posts/2016-03-17-stay-upwind.md

 > I'd treat it like a day job...
 It means not being defined by it.
 I mean I wouldn't think of myself as a high school student, just as a musician with a day job as a waiter doesn't think of himself as a waiter.

-So forget that you have any idea what you want to with your life.
-Embrace that you don't and prepare for the day that you might.
+So embrace that you don't know what you want to do with your life and prepare for the day that you might.

 Treat school as your day job.

+Instead of following your passion, follow hard problems you're curious about.

-Follow a hard problem you've been curious about.
-Continue to work forward from promising situations; stay upwind.
+Instead of not giving up on your dreams, continue to work forward from promising situations.

+Stay upwind.